 Each type of water damage requires a different response and restoration method.
 Contact one of our professional water restoration experts today to identify and properly treat the water damage you may be dealing with.

 Mold and Mildew: The dampness and humidity caused by water damage create ideal conditions for mold and mildew to grow.
 These fungi can cause allergies, trigger asthma attacks, and lead to other respiratory problems.
 Some molds, like black mold, can produce toxins that can lead to severe health issues, including neurological problems and in extreme cases, death.
+See what types of mold there are to help you identify what is in your home or book our mold removal services to keep your home safe.

 Contaminated Water: If the water damage is due to contaminated water, such as sewage backflows or flood waters, it could contain harmful bacteria, viruses, and parasites.
 Contact with or accidental ingestion of this water can cause illnesses such as gastroenteritis, skin infections, and hepatitis.